 I had to apply for a loan!
 But I’m so jobless.

-Since I have a credit card with Citibank, I tried applying for a loan.
-They disapproved it, but they called me to end COE.
+I tried applying for a loan.
+They disapproved of it, but they called me to end COE.
 Well, I have a copy of it and technically, my resignation effectivity date hasn’t due and my mom’s HMO is still working.
 Probably I’m still an active employee.